Sihanoukville South Coast, Cambodia Travel Guide

 Few attractions or transportation options are specifically designed for accessibility.

-Dedicated resources specifically for accessibility in Sihanoukville are few.
+Dedicated resources exclusively for accessibility in Sihanoukville are few.

-Prioritize island trips if you visit during the dry season.
-If you travel during the wet season, Kbal Chhay Waterfall is more impressive with higher water levels.
+Prioritize island trips if you visit when it's not rainy.
+If you travel during the wet season, Kbal Chhay Waterfall is more impressive with higher water depth.